 Review of Manuscript

-APJ has a double-blind review process.
-Thus both author and reviewer are unknown to one another.
+APJ journals use single-blind review, which means that the reviewer knows the author’s name, but the authors do not know the reviewers’ identities unless reviewers choose to include their names in the review.
 Every submitted paper will go through a review process that involves a minimum of one reviewer to a maximum of three reviewers.
 The number of reviewers is at the discretion of the Editor-in-Chief.
 The review will take around 6 weeks.